compwiz32/website/content/posts/configure-one-powershell-profile-for-many-users.md

 ---

 ---
-📣 Want to stay in the loop? 📧
+🔥 Get notified when I post new content!
 <br>

-Get a weekly summary of new content by subscribing to my newsletter.
-Zero spam guaranteed :poop: and I will never sell or share your contact info, ever.
+Subscribe to receive a weekly summary email of new blog posts.
+Zero spam guaranteed and your contact information will never be sold or shared.
 [Join the list](https://ninja.us12.list-manage.com/subscribe/post?u=853cb8a4144060de5d07daf26&amp;id=e8ed3301da) now!

 ---